 🧾Ingredients and Substitutions

-- Potato - No fancy potatoes needed.
+Potato - No fancy potatoes are needed.
 A basic russet potato works best.
 Be sure to peel your potato.
-You can use other varieties but the key is to use a high starch potato.
+You can use other varieties but the key is to use a high-starch potato.

 👩🏽🍳How to Select Summer Squash

 The success of this squash soup recipe is highly dependent on the ripeness of the yellow squash.
-Which is why I highly recommend only making this soup when it is in season.
+This is why I highly recommend only making this soup when it is in season.

 ⏲️Instructions

 This summer squash soup is very straightforward.
 Your vegetables just need a rough dice.
-Because this soup it pureed a perfect dice isn't required.
+Because this soup is pureed a perfect dice isn't required.

 In a large stockpot and heat your oil before adding the squash, onion, and potato.
 Saute your veggies and aromatics until your onions begin to soften.
 This should take about 5 minutes.